 Why Is High-Intensity Interval Training Popular?

 Training with HIIT as a strategy helps you get great results, and do so quickly.
-HIIT intervals can be as short as 20 seconds of heavy exertion followed by 10 seconds of recovery.
+The intervals can be as short as 20 seconds of heavy exertion followed by 10 seconds of recovery.
 Or they can be as long as 3 minutes of exertion and 3 minutes of recovery.
 In either case, a set of these intervals goes much more quickly than a five-mile jog or an hour-long yoga class.
-HIIT is also endlessly adaptable.
+Plus, it’s also endlessly adaptable.

 And the strategies can be used with almost any form of exercise.
 Whether it’s biking, running or group fitness classes, HIIT can be incorporated.
 This flexibility is one thing that helps make HIIT great.
 You can apply HIIT to a variety of activities, instead of forcing yourself to repeat an activity over and over until you’re bored with it.

 HIIT speeds up your metabolism.
 With High-Intensity Interval Training, your metabolism gets a boost that lasts for days.
 For 48 to 72 hours after the workout, your body will still be burning calories at a faster rate than normal.
 Because of this increased burn, HIIT has rightly revolutionized the way most trainers and fitness pros design workouts.

 HIIT is a form of interval training.
 Traditional interval training is done by alternating rest periods with exertion.
 HIIT takes it up a notch.
 You work at 80-95% of your maximum heart rate for a short interval.
 Then you do the activity at a lower heart rate for recovery.
 Generally, the recovery period is shorter than the exertion period.
 But in some cases, each period will last the same length of time.